Play the Percentages: Bonus round

-Starting on the show’s fifth week, a single question was presented with a list six of possible answers.
+Starting on the show’s fifth week, a single question was presented with a list of six possible answers.
 Five of the answers were given by the survey respondents, and one answer was not given.
 Contestants chose answers one-at-a-time, winning $10 per point or $2,500 for guessing all five actual responses and avoiding the answer with 0%.
 As before, selecting the answer with 0% ended the game and forfeited all bonus winnings up to that point.
 The $2,500 cash prize was later replaced with a prize package worth between $3,000 and $4,000 (which included $1,000 in cash).

 When the format changed from couples to individual contestants, the champion was permitted to bring a spouse, other relative or friend onstage, but only for moral support—the champion was the only person who selected answers.
 (The supporter was permitted to suggest answers, but it was the champion's decision.)

 To ensure that the percentage points in this format always added up to 100%, the points awarded were based on the percentage of the people who responded with that answer in relation to the five most popular answers of that survey, not the actual number of people who gave that answer.

 From February 18 until the program's cancellation, the same prize package was at stake for the entire show until won.